Namdev

-Namdev was influenced by Vaishnavism and became widely known in India for his devotional songs set to music (bhajan-kirtans).
-His philosophy contains both nirguna brahman and saguna brahman elements, with monistic themes.
+Namdev was influenced by Vaishnavism and became widely known in India for his devotional songs set to music (Bhajan-Kirtans).
+His philosophy on Brahman (ब्रह्मन्) contains both nirguna brahman and saguna brahman elements, with Vedanta themes.
 Namdev's legacy is remembered in modern times in the Varkari tradition, along with those of other gurus, with masses of people walking together in biannual pilgrimages to Pandharpur in Maharashtra.
 He is also recognised in the North Indian traditions of the Dadu Panthis, Kabir Panthis and Sikhs.

 Some hymns of Namdev are included in the Guru Granth Sahib.

 Life

 Details of the life of Namdev are vague.
-His family name was believed to be as Relekar which is common in Bhavsar and Namdev shimpi caste.
+His family name was believed to be as Relekar which is common in Bhavsar and Namdev Shimpi caste.
 He is traditionally believed to have lived between 1270 and 1350 but S. B. Kulkarni has suggested that 1207-1287 is more likely, based on textual analysis.
 Some scholars date him to around 1425 and another, R. Bharadvaj, proposes 1309-1372.
 He is, according to Christian Novetzke, "one of the most prominent voices in the historical study of Maharashtrian Sant figures".
-His well-known and first miracle is that, in childhood, he got an idol of Lord Vitthal drink milk.
+His well-known and first miracle is that, in childhood, he got an idol of Lord Vitthal to drink milk.

 Namdev was married to Rajai and had a son, Vitha, both of whom wrote about him, as did his mother, Gonai.
 Contemporary references to him by a disciple, a potter, a guru and other close associates also exist.
 There are no references to him in the records and inscriptions of the then-ruling family and the first non-Varkari noting of him appears possibly to be in the Leela Charitra, a Mahanubhava-sect biography dating from 1278.
 Smrtisthala, a later Mahanubhava text from around 1310, may also possibly refer to him; after that, there are no references until a bakhar of around 1538.